vikingnope/code-sprint/browser-extension/README.md

    - Refresh the page and try the extension again

 5. **Test Notifications**
-   - Click the extension icon and use "Send Sample Alert"
+   - Click the extension icon and use "Simulate New Transaction"
    - You should see a **system notification** pop up, not just text in the popup
    - Check the browser console for any error messages